 How to use portrait photography to maximize first impression?How to use portrait photography to maximize first impression? https://www.visualstorytell.com/wp-content/uploads/2019/04/first_impression_thumb.jpg 370 218 Kirk Francis Kirk Francis https://secure.gravatar.com/avatar/083f2f7b274e2cf7b2c22e9c5047e63d?s=96&d=mm&r=g

-First Impressions, you never get a second chance, make it count!
+First impressions are paramount.
+You never get a second chance, so make it count!

 You’ll never get a second chance again!
 In the blink of an eye, we form a first impression.